platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 With the assumptions that:

-* your apex domain allows CNAME records,
+* Your registrar allows CNAME records and you have them configured for your apex domain.
-* all caches are empty,
+* All caches are empty.
-* your router redirects the apex domain to the `www` subdomain, as specified in your [routes definition](../../define-routes/_index.md)
+* Your router redirects your apex domain to the `www` subdomain, as specified in your [routes definition](../../define-routes/_index.md).

-An incoming request where {{<variable "YOUR_DOMAIN" >}} is `example.com` results in the following:
+An incoming request to `example.com` is handled in the following way:

-1. Your browser asks the DNS root servers for `example.com`'s DNS record.
+1. Your browser asks a DNS root server for the DNS record for `example.com`.
    The DNS root server responds with the CNAME for `main-def456-abc123.eu-2.platformsh.site`, which itself resolves to an A record with an IP address, for example `192.0.2.1`.
 2. Your browser sends a request to `192.0.2.1` for the domain `example.com`.
 3. Your router responds with an HTTP 301 redirect to `www.example.com`.
 4. Your browser looks up `www.example.com` and, as in step 1, receives an alias for `main-def456-abc123.eu-2.platformsh.site`, which resolves to the IP address `192.0.2.1`.
 5. Your browser sends a request to `192.0.2.1` for the domain `www.example.com`.
-  Your router passes the request to your app, which responds as you have set.
+   Your router passes the request to your app, which responds as you have configured it to.

 On subsequent requests, your browser knows to connect to `192.0.2.1` for the domain `example.com` and skips the rest.
 The entire process takes only a few milliseconds.